tsibg/react-background-remover/README.md

 `npm start`

 ### ToDo
-Still looking for better way to serve @imgly/background_remover assets.
+Still looking for better way to serve the assets for @imgly/background_remover.
 Currently, the whole module directory is copied in the public dir as the lack of convenient way to make otherwise.
+It is made on every install (so deploy doesnt ship the big files) so it should be as bullet-proof solution as ugly solution.

 Check https://github.com/imgly/background-removal-js/issues/59 for more info.